genderkit/genderkit/_identities/stealth.md

 A "stealth" identity may affect your mental health.
 Medical studies have suggested that being able to disclose your transgender identity to others can be a protective factor associated with fewer mental health problems {% cite arcelus2017 -l 181 %}.

 For other people, being "stealth" may be a practical necessity.
-You may wish to discuss your concerns and options in [counselling]({{ site.baseurl }}{% link _articles/counselling.md %}) sessions with a counsellor or a transgender health specialist to help might the right decision.
+You may wish to discuss your concerns and options in [counselling]({{ site.baseurl }}{% link _articles/counselling.md %}) sessions with a counsellor or a transgender health specialist to help make the right decision for you.

 {% bibliography --cited %}